Man charged in road rage killing of girl, 3, in Milwaukee

-MILWAUKEE (AP) — Prosecutors have charged a man suspected of killing a 3-year-old girl in what Milwaukee police say was an act of road rage.
+MILWAUKEE (AP) — Prosecutors on Wednesday charged a man suspected of killing a 3-year-old girl in what Milwaukee police say was an act of road rage.

-Antonio Bratcher is accused of firing a gun from his sport utility vehicle into another vehicle Saturday morning after a collision almost occurred.
+Antonio Bratcher is accused of firing a gun from his sport utility vehicle into another vehicle Saturday morning after a collision almost occurred on Milwaukee’s north side.
 The other vehicle had four young children inside.
 Brooklyn Harris was killed by the gunfire.

-Prosecutors on Wednesday charged the 39-year-old Bratcher with first-degree reckless homicide and five counts of recklessly endangering safety in the incident on Milwaukee’s north side.
+Police said Bratcher fled the scene, was pursued by officers and crashed his car.
+They eventually found him hiding under a porch, prosecutors said.

-Bratcher is in custody and bond has not been set.
-He doesn’t have an attorney listed in court records.
+Bratcher, 39, is charged with first-degree reckless homicide and five counts of recklessly endangering safety.
+Bond had not been set for Bratcher, who was scheduled to appear in court Wednesday.
+Court records don’t list an attorney for him.

 Most Read Stories